 BELKIN.
-Setup CD Main Menu -> Setup Assirtant Network Starus Manual Settings User Manual Step 4 of 5: Internet account info The southr and a bit more information to connect to the Internet.
-When you tell us who provide your service, we can configure most of it.
-Country United States of America Нођ Don't you see your ISP in the list?
+Setup CD Step 4 of 6: Internet account indo The Router needs bit more information in order to be able to connect to the Internet.
+When you tell us who provides your service, we can configure most of it: Country United States of America Help Don't you see your ISP in the list?
 Click Here.
 Exit Assistant Back Next